The 2 Native Wild Cats in Ohio

 An interesting fact is that while an adult mountain lion might be a large cat or maybe even a big cat, they are not taxonomically classified as big cats because they cannot roar.
 Snow leopards, for example, are smaller than mountain lions, but since they can roar and cannot purr, they are classified as big cats, while mountain lions are not.
 Another interesting thing that I can mention here is that mountain lions purr.

-Since they purr and cannot roar, mountain lions are in the Felis genus, while big cats that cannot purr and can roar are in the Panthera genus.
+Since mountain lions cannot purr and cannot roar, they are in the Felis genus, while big cats that cannot purr and can roar are in the Panthera genus.

 Mountain Lion eating